 About us

-The whole world is within reach from the Netherlands.
+From our home country, The Netherlands, the whole world is within reach.
 By bike to the shop, by car to family or by plane on holiday.
-An ambulance will be with you within fifteen minutes.
-But for many in other parts of the world, the day-to-day reality is very different.
-They have none of that and live isolated, far from civilization.
+An ambulance can reach you within fifteen minutes.
+But for many in Africa, the daily reality is very different.
+They have none of that and live isolated, far from civilisation.

 We believe that every person in this world is God's beloved child.
-Regardless of colour, background, conviction or any form of distinction.
-His all-encompassing love gives us this new mission.
-We want to take compassion to a higher level.
+Regardless of color, background, belief or any form of distinction.
+By plane we are bringing help, hope and healing to the ends of the earth.

-Ruth de Wit – van der Ploeg grew up in Leiderdorp, The Netherlands.
-After High School she attended commercial pilot training at OBS, The Netherlands.
+Ruth de Wit – van der Ploeg grew up in Leiderdorp After High School she attended commercial pilot training at OBS, the Netherlands.
 She obtained her pilot's license before her driver's license.
-After that, at the age of 21, she became the youngest flight instructor in the Netherlands, amongst others at the KLM Flight Academy.
-In 2008 she joined KLM as a pilot.
-She is currently flying as a co-pilot on the Boeing 777 and 787.
+At the age of 21 she became the youngest flight instructor in the Netherlands, amongst others at the KLM Flight Academy.
+From 2008 to 2023 she was a pilot at KLM.
+Her last position was co-pilot Boeing 777 and 787.

-Joost de Wit grew up in Valkenswaard, The Netherlands.
+Joost de Wit grew up in Valkenswaard.
 He started flying gliders at the age of 16.
 After High School he traveled and worked for a year in Australia, New Zealand and Indonesia.
 In 1998 he started commercial pilot training at the KLM Flight Academy.
-He has been a pilot at KLM since 2001.
-He is currently flying as a Boeing 737 captain.
+From 2001 to 2023 he was a pilot at KLM.
+His last position was captain Boeing 737.

 About MAF